 They are the best you can have, they only carry jamming devices.
 They even do specific comm’s jamming depending on which nation they want to jam.
 We (Swiss) had yodelling, on another occasion they said they were firing ‘Fox 3’ an AMRAAM and then played pop group Queen’s ‘Another one bites the dust’!
 Another tactic designed to confuse pilots was to record their radio calls to play them back during subsequent sorties.
 One frequency however is kept free from jamming at all times for safety reasons.

-With Swiss neutrality, why do you take part in air to ground exercises?
+With Swiss neutrality, why do you take part in air-to-ground exercises?

-Swiss neutral, air to ground – due to international laws we have armed neutrality, so we can defend our country against all levels of threat.
+Swiss neutral, air-to-ground - due to international laws we have armed neutrality, so we can defend our country against all levels of threat.
 We need to be ready to defend the country the threats decades ago were perhaps just two weeks away, now we are talking years.
-To be air to ground capable can take two to three years, so we have to be ready should a threat emerge from within Europe.
+To be air-to-ground capable can take two to three years, so we have to be ready should a threat emerge from within Europe.
 It is all about how much time you need to build up a complete defensive aerial capability.

 Left to right: Swiss Air Force F/A-18D Hornet (J-5234) and F/A-18C Hornet's (J-5005 and J-5014).

-The Swiss AF F-5F Tiger II (J-3212) flew with the F/A-18’s each day to evaluate radar warning, they also carried a jamming pod.
+The Swiss AF F-5F Tiger II (J-3212) flew with the F/A-18s each day to evaluate radar warning, they also carried a jamming pod.

-Left to right: FRA Falcon 20’s (G-FRAD and G-FRAJ) and GFD Learjet (D-CGFC).
+Left to right: FRA Falcon 20EWs (G-FRAD and G-FRAJ) and GFD Learjet (D-CGFC).

 Manching is the home of WTD-61

-Left to right: Panavia Tornado (45+03) carrying the buddy-buddy air-to-air refuelling system.
+Panavia Tornado (45+03) carrying the buddy-buddy air-to-air refuelling system.

 Eurofighter testing by EADS at Manching

-Left to right: Eurofighter EF2000 (98+03) is test heavy weapon loads.
+Left to right: Eurofighter EF2000 (98+03) is testing heavy weapon loads.